 \textbf{1.
 Continuous vs. Discrete Temporal Patterns}: Text has natural boundaries (characters, tokens or words), while user behavior is a continuous stream with irregular patterns across time.
 A user might be active daily, then disappear for months.
-We thus need to come up with a tokenisation scheme that can capture the user's activity in a time window t.
+We thus need to come up with a tokenization scheme that can capture the user's activity in a time window t.

 \textbf{2.
 Multi-Modality of tokens}: Language models operate on discrete tokens from a fixed vocabulary.
 User behavior data consists of continuous numerical features (session lengths, activity counts) requiring different embedding strategies.
 Additionally user activity in a time window t is informative only in the event context of time t.
-For example, high activity on days where there are matches of a specific team implies that the user is a fan of that team and is likely to be engaged only when their team plays.
+For example, high activity on a days where there are matches of a specific team implies that the user is a fan of that team and is likely to be engaged only when their team plays.
 This means that tokens need to be multi-modal, i.e. they need to contain information about the user's activity in the time window t as well as the event context of time t.

 \textbf{4.
 Known Future Context}: Unlike language generation, user behavior prediction often involves known future events (scheduled matches, planned promotions) that influence predictions.
-Decoder-only models like GPT are not able to attend to the future context since they are trained to predict the next token in a sequence given the previous tokens.
+Decoder only models like GPT are not able to attend to the future context since they are trained to predict the next token in a sequence given the previous tokens.

 \textbf{5.
-Multi-Task Objectives}: Unlike text where Transformers are trained to predict the next token in a sequence - a single, multi-class classification problem, user behaviour prediction is not a single task but a multi-task problem.
-Typically we want to predict multiple tasks (churn, revenue, engagement) with varying nature of predictions (binary, continuous) for different time horizons from the same user representation.
+Multi-Task Objectives}: Unlike text where Transformers are trained to predict the next token in a sequence - a single ,multi class classification problem, user behaviour prediction is not a single task but a multi-task problem.
+Typically we want to predict multiple tasks (churn, activity levels, engagement) with varying nature of predictions (binary, continuous) for different time horizons from the same user representation.

 These challenges motivate the design decisions in LUMOS, particularly the novel tokenization scheme, cross-attention mechanism, and multi-task learning framework described in the next section.